CHQR: History

 On January 9, 2023, CHQR rebranded as QR Calgary and added an FM simulcast on CFGQ-FM.
 That spring, following inquiries by the CRTC regarding whether the simulcast complies with broadcasting regulations, Corus filed a set of applications with the CRTC to formalize the simulcast by re-designating CFGQ as the originating station of the news/talk format under a specialty FM licence, revoking CHQR's AM licence, and repurposing the current 770 AM facility as a rebroadcaster of CFGQ.
 In doing so, Corus questioned the format's continued viability on AM in Calgary, reiterating the arguments it had made during its 2011 rebroadcaster application while also referencing increased interference, and automakers removing AM radio from electric vehicles due to electrical interference issues.

 Corus withdrew the application in June 2024, and announced that it would end the simulcast by the end of July 2024 in favour of returning to a music format on 107.3 FM.
 A Corus spokesperson stated that the simulcast was not economically successful "the way we had hoped".
 CFGQ broke from the simulcast in late-July, and relaunched as classic alternative The Edge on July 31.

+Programming

+On August 12, 2026, the Calgary Flames announced that they had reached a five-year deal to move their radio broadcasts to CHQR beginning in the 2026–27 NHL season.
+Their long-time home of CFAC had closed on July 7, 2026 as part of cuts by owner Rogers Radio.